 A plate of gritty determination and a side of optimism, please.

 I’m an eager and energetic audio reporter trying to develop intimate stories with people I talk to.
 My interest encompasses forgotten chapters of history, art & cultural exploration, capturing simplistic times, evoking smiles and fond memories as touchstones to our past, informed public affairs, and offbeat stories of ordinary people going about their lives.
 Because audio storytelling is compulsive for me, I don’t just embrace it, I succumb to it.
 My role is to get to the story’s core.
-I squeeze all the juice I can out of the orange, and when I’m done, I squeeze more, to insinuate the story into the listener’s conscience.
-I write the middle of the story first, then add the corners of the story.
+I squeeze all the juice I can out of the orange, and when I’m done, I squeeze more to insinuate the story into the listener’s conscience.
 I want to open a window to their soul.
 I’m a creative storyteller who knows when and how to use voice.
 I come up with story ideas and respond quickly to assignments.
 I’m constantly combing for stories that need to be told.

-Examples of my inspiration for audio storytelling
+Example of my inspiration for audio storytelling